Economy of Norway: Agriculture of Norway

-Pest control
+Pest

 Pesticide usage information for the entire country is available from Statistics Norway.

 Antimicrobial resistance

 Overall the risk of antimicrobial resistance in the food supply chains is "negligible".
 Specifically cattle, milk/dairy products, fish, seafood, drinking water, and pork are considered to be negligible risks.
 On the other hand, there is a more-than-negligible risk from contact with live pigs (farming and processing them), live poultry, and poultry meat.